Dashiell Hammett: Career and personal life

 For much of 1929 and 1930, he was romantically involved with Nell Martin, a writer of short stories and several novels.
 He dedicated The Glass Key to her, and in turn she dedicated her novel Lovers Should Marry to him.
 In 1931, Hammett embarked on a 30-year romantic relationship with the playwright Lillian Hellman.
-Though he sporadically continued to work on material, he wrote his final novel in 1934, more than 25 years before his death.
+Though he sporadically continued to work on material, he wrote his final novel in 1933, more than 25 years before his death.
 The Thin Man is dedicated to Hellman.
 Why he moved away from fiction is not certain; Hellman speculated in a posthumous collection of Hammett's novels, "I think, but I only think, I know a few of the reasons: he wanted to do new kind of work; he was sick for many of those years and getting sicker."
 In the 1940s, Hellman and he lived at her home, Hardscrabble Farm, in Pleasantville, New York.

-Raymond Chandler, often considered Hammett's successor, summarized his accomplishments in The Simple Art of Murder:

-Hammett was the ace performer, but there is nothing in his work that is not implicit in the early novels and short stories of Hemingway.
-Yet for all I know, Hemingway may have learned something from Hammett, as well as from writers like Dreiser, Ring Lardner, Carl Sandburg, Sherwood Anderson and himself....